-In Alleghany County, Pennsylvania (PA) a 3-ton wood-chipper on wheels came detached from a truck and slammed into a mini-van.
-The crash killed Spencer Morrison, a father, husband and teacher as well as two of his triplets who were only four-years old.
+In Allegheny County, Pennsylvania (PA) a 3-ton wood-chipper on wheels came detached from a truck and slammed into a minivan.
+The crash killed Spencer Morrison, a father, husband, and teacher as well as two of his triplets who were only four-years-old.
 The remaining child survived with serious injuries.

 The driver never checked the connections between his Ford truck and his trailer, but he never attached them, either; another tree employee did.
 In the days and hours before the crash, he'd taken several pills and consumed at least two drinks.